 Cirencester Town Council, working with the local community and authorities, has responded to concerns with regard to increasing resilience and support and the mitigation of emergencies.

-The Council has accordingly produced the following documents to increase understanding and assist residents in dealing with emergencies.
+The Council has produced the following documents to increase understanding and assist residents in dealing with emergencies and adverse weather situations:

 In an emergency, contact Cotswold District Council, the lead authority for responding to emergencies, on Tel: 0151 343 2942 (24 hrs).